January 2019 Edition

 1. Any major alterations to the original proposal shall be detailed in a written letter and submitted to the Ministry’s overseas office one month prior to the start of the event(s).
 Upon notification, the Ministry reserves the right to adjust funding accordingly.

-2. All approved projects shall be completed before November 10, 2018.
-Required documentation such as the final report, income and expenditure statements, and all receipts, invoices, and proofs of expenditure must be submitted to the Ministry's overseas office by November 30, 2018.
+2. All approved projects shall be completed before November 10, 2019.
+Required documentation such as the final report, expenditure table detailing all project expenses, and receipt of the amount from the Ministry must be submitted to the Ministry's overseas office by November 30, 2019.
 Any unspent funds shall be reimbursed to the Ministry as well.

 For more information, please contact: